TypeScript

 Next.js provides a TypeScript-first development experience for building your React application.

-It comes with built-in TypeScript support for automatically installing the necessary packages and configuring the proper settings, as well as a TypeScript Plugin for your editor.
+It comes with built-in TypeScript support for automatically installing the necessary packages and configuring the proper settings.

 New Projects